-The Company is subject to an annual tax of 0.05% of the net asset value as valued at the end of each quarter, and which is payable quarterly.
+The Company is however subject to an annual subscription tax (taxe d'abonnement) of in principle 0.05% of the net asset value as valued at the end of each quarter, and which is payable quarterly.
 To the extent that parts of the Company's assets are invested in other Luxembourg UCITS and/or UCI which are subject to the tax, such parts are not taxed.

 The net asset value corresponding to a Share Category for "institutional investors" within the meaning of Luxembourg tax legislation is subject to a reduced tax rate of 0.01% per annum, on the basis that the Company classifies the shareholders in this Share Category as institutional investors within the meaning of the tax legislation.
 This classification is based on the Company's understanding of the current legal situation.
-This legal situation may change, even with retrospective effect, which may result in a duty of 0.05% being applied, even with retrospective effect.
+This legal situation may change, even with retrospective effect, which may result in a subscription tax of 0.05% being applied, even with retrospective effect.